naddison36/crypto-beasts/README.md

 ### Local loom

 The [./truffle-config.js](./truffle-config.js) file has the Truffle config to deploy the contracts to a local Loom chain.
-The simply compile, run `truffle compile`.
-To compile and deploy the contracts locally, run
+The simply compile the contracts, run `truffle compile`.
+To compile and deploy the contracts to a local Loom node, run
 ```
 truffle deploy --reset --network loom_dapp_chain
 ```